Make a light-up constellation with Christmas fairylights

 Our lights had a remote control, but the design allows easy access to the battery pack so they can be turned on and off from there.

-One thing to note is that blue-rich white LED lights can disrupt your natural sleep hormones, so it is better to opt for warm white lights, especially if the display is going to be on a bedroom wall.
+Blue-rich white LED lights can disrupt your natural sleep hormones, so better to opt for warm white lights, especially if the display is going to be on a bedroom wall.

-Creating this project offers some great learning opportunities for younger members of your family, but an adult will be needed to help with some of the steps.
+Creating this project offers great learning opportunities for younger family members, but an adult will be needed to help with some of the steps.

 We chose the constellation of Orion, but you can pick whichever constellation you prefer.

-Marking out the stars will introduce you to the star patterns and seeing it daily will really help you to memorise it.
+Marking out the stars will introduce you to the star patterns and seeing it daily will help you memorise it.

 Adding colour